perseus784/BvS/README.md

 An Image classifier to identify whether the given image is Batman or Superman.

 # What are we gonna do:
-* We will build a 3 layered **community standard CNN Image classifier** to classify whether the given image is a image of Batman or Superman.
+* We will build a 3 layered **Community Standard CNN Image classifier** to classify whether the given image is a image of Batman or Superman.
 * Learn how to build a model from scratch in Tensoflow which is accurate.
 * How to train and test it.
 * How to save and use it further.